 For decades, Democrats were the party that supported Israel—n large part, because Jews, with roots as an immigrant minority class in America, have overwhelmingly supported Democratic candidates.
 Israel, however, pushed to make support for its defense a bipartisan issue and largely convinced Republicans to begin supporting Israel as well.
 Evangelical Christians began increasing their support for Israel, further encouraging Republicans to be increasingly supportive.

 But America has become polarized.
-In age where there are virtually no bipartisan issues, Israel found itself in a bad spot.
+In an age where there are virtually no bipartisan issues, Israel found itself in a bad spot.
 With religious evangelical fervor behind support for Israel, Democrats have all but dropped the baton.

 And while the old guard of the Democratic Party has long supported Israel, the younger, more progressive group does not hold Israel in the same regard.
 They know Israel only through the prism of the failed Oslo Accords.
 This young guard has taken over the momentum of the party, contributing to the fear of the old guard losing their seats (see: Eliot Engel) in upcoming primaries to younger, more progressive upstarts.